Samson-Ives/google-calculator-automation/README.md

 npm run test:firefox -- --tags '@smoke'
 npm run test:safari -- --tags '@load'
 ```
+Note: To run the tests in headless mode update the `src/config/world.ts` file to `export const HEADLESS = isHeadlessCmdArg ?? isHeadlessEnvVar ?? true;`

 This command runs all *.feature files corresponding to the specified tags in the features directory.
 Upon completion, a HTML report will be generated in the reports directory.
 Test failure images and videos are captured and attached to the test report.